neoelemento/the-purpose/_posts/2016-10-27-hesitation.md

 “Nothing will go wrong brother,” Tony cuts him short, “Trust me.
 We'll all be fine.”
 Tony raises his glass for a toast.

 “Yeah, what the hell.”
-Sheetal raises her glass too just after Stella does.
+Sheetal raises her glass just after Stella does.

 “Come on Shiva, join the party.
 Don't make us wait.”
 Said an excited Tony.